acccounttest/DarkChromePastelFluoWebTheme-trick-for-aim-stylish-editor-maybe-or-any-other-editors/README.md

 RESOLUTIONS
 ------------

+0.x EM like size of font used for commentaries while the number of answer increment in the inner as the commentaries grows.
+1.
-0.x EM like size of font used for commentaries while the number of answer increment in the inner as the commentaries grows BUTTONS Sometimes like in gdrive, something interesting PAGINATION Sometimes as link, they does not works, usually respected color are well, but rarely the visited or current are not.
+BUTTONS Sometimes like in gdrive, something interesting

+PAGINATION Sometimes as link, they does not works, usually respected color are well, but rarely the visited or current are not.

 CANT CLICK Unique problem, opened a new window wo tabs or plugin, needed open it manually to a new or current.

 LINKS As * operator is not done everywhere, should not increase usage, mainly since first body rule, from third rule.

 RSS Usually more or not enough effects

-MENUS Unreadable cause no contrast switch available ICONS Can be hidden but always switched , or , dark then need a visual switch to be allowed to be dicerned.
+MENUS Unreadable cause no contrast switch available

+ICONS Can be hidden but always switched , or , dark then need a visual switch to be allowed to be dicerned.

 SOCIAL NETWORKS As more and more in white or in black or in gray, in white and gray never a problem.

 LABELS Handmade are more difficult to be detected, ususally combinaisons in forms is not a problem, see HTML switch fixed.

 H123 For same perf reasons, operators inused mainly.

 BACKGROUNDS cause too bright, not enough gray or unapplied background, see chrome hacks for delete the flash when you switch a tab(partially).

 IMGS Source of problems since idk if its youtube related but normally not, problem is useless and unapproprieted z-index value and/or zoom on it(easter eggs like videos).

 CHECKBOXES Misplaced tick or exceptionnaly unattended check/uncheck when click another wanted item, always works.

 VIDEOS The main problem unresolved in this version, maybe use more and more full transluancy by tests for best compatibility ? no green, no gray, only blue.

 GRAPHICS AND FORMULAS Just like code tags, reveal or invade colors.

 SUSPECTED
 UNCLASSIFIED
 PDF